justojs/justo-inline-assert/README.md

 ### insideOf() and notInsideOf()

-Checks whether a string or item is within a string or array, respectively:
+Check whether a string or item is within a string or array, respectively:

 ```
 insideOf(item, col)  : boolean